Categories:

 • If from and to are both beyond the upper end of the array, or are both beyond the lower end of the array, then the result is the empty set.

-• When you pass a structured ARRAY to the function, the function returns a structured ARRAY of the same type.
+• When you pass a structured array to the function, the function returns a structured array of the same type.

 Each of these rules is illustrated in at least one example below.

-This shows a simple example of slicing an array:
+This example shows a simple array slice:

-select array_slice(array_construct(0,1,2,3,4,5,6), 0, 2);
+SELECT ARRAY_SLICE([0,1,2,3,4,5,6], 0, 2);

 Copy

-| ARRAY_SLICE(ARRAY_CONSTRUCT(0,1,2,3,4,5,6), 0, 2) |
+| ARRAY_SLICE([0,1,2,3,4,5,6], 0, 2) |

 | [ |